Expressions

 (e1, e2, …, eN)

 A record expression consists of a comma-separated sequence of field expressions.
 Each field expression defines the value of a field in the record.
-A field expression can take one of two forms:
+A field expression takes one of two forms:

 f = e: defines a field with the namefand the value resulting from evaluatinge.f: defines a field with the namefand the value of the variablefin scope.